PedestriaMC-Network/PedestriapediaOfficial/.github/ISSUE_TEMPLATE/feature_request.md

 Add any other context about the feature request here.

 **Media**
 Add media if needed and if possible to help us understand what you want better.
-It is greatly prefered if done though.
+It is greatly preferred if done though.